Buellia leptocline (Flot.) Körb.

 A lichen with the amyloid medulla (I+ blue) and characteristic anatomy of the apothecial margin, which is brownish-orange inside and forms a conspicuous orange-red solution when KOH is added to the microscopic slide (leptocline-type according to Scheidegger 1993).
 Macroscopically it resembles, for example, the species Adelolecia pilati.

 The lichen grows on rain-exposed surfaces of siliceous rocks.
 In Europe, it is rather a rare member of the genus with a boreal-montane to arctic-alpine distribution.
 There are a few historical records from the Czech Republic, mostly from the high mountain ranges (see the Catalogue by Vězda & Liška 1999).
-Recently it is known from the Žalostná rocks on Mt Keprník in the Jeseníky Mountains, Velká Pleš in the Křivoklát region and the Hůrka Hill in Slavkovský les Highlands.
+Recently it is known from the Mt Keprník in the Jeseníky Mountains, Velká Pleš in the Křivoklát region, Slavkovský les Highlands and Povydří in the Šumava Mountains.

 Literature: Scheidegger C. (1993): A revision of european saxicolous species of the genus Buellia De Not. and formerly included genera. – Lichenologist 25: 315–364.